|

 Have

-gather intelligence, identify and capture high value targets and then
+mission, gather intelligence, identify and capture high value

-exfiltrate the area with your entire team after completing the mission
+targets and then exfiltrate the area with your entire team after

-camo BDUs with personal name tapes and patches, two black UnderArmour
+Digital camo BDUs with personal name tapes and patches, two black

 SCHEDULE |